 Until recently, there were some translation problems regarding the pipelines in South America.
-If there were any inconsistencies to report intercontinentally, the descriptions would become cloudy when they went through the English to Spanish translation.
-However, the National Association of Sewer Service Companies (NASSCO) now offers all of their collateral in Spanish so that the terms can be regulated across the two languages.
+If there were any inconsistencies to report abroad, the descriptions would become cloudy when they went through the English to Spanish translation.
+However, the National Association of Sewer Service Companies (NASSCO) now offers all of its collateral in Spanish so that the terms can be regulated across the two languages.

 Volunteers Carried Out the Complex Translation

 The Latin Committee at NASSCO completed the majority of the Spanish translation of the PACP manual and training courses.
 They ran into some difficulties when they realized that certain terms simply did not translate to widely known Spanish terms.

-Growth in South America has Created a Demand for a Standardized System
+Growth in South America has created a Demand for a Standardized System

 Communities in Latin America have been developing at a rapid pace.
-They are experiencing a period of industrialization in many areas that were previously uncivilized.
-By applying these Spanish translation services to the existing English manual, NASSCO is expanding their system of standards to these Spanish-speaking countries and allowing them to develop the same caliber of assessment and safety regulations.
+They are experiencing a period of industrialization in many previously uncivilized areas.
+By applying these Spanish translation services to the existing English manual, NASSCO is expanding its system of standards to these Spanish-speaking countries and allowing them to develop the same caliber of assessment and safety regulations.